The 16 Best Restaurants in Canberra to Book Right Now

 Image credit: Oh Boi Creative

-12/22This elegant establishment sits opposite its older sibling, mod-pub Assembly but flaunts an intimate vibe that’s a world removed from its bustling alma mater.
+13/17This elegant establishment sits opposite its older sibling, mod-pub Assembly but flaunts an intimate vibe that’s a world removed from its bustling alma mater.
 The archways and soft blue-green wainscoting are reminiscent of a Parisian salon, while the modern menu with its signature use of local native ingredients will bring you back to Australia.
-Think focaccia with saltbush and buttermite, and pork chop served with peach, Davidson plum and sage.
+Think focaccia with saltbush and buttermite, and Appellation Oysters marinated in lemon myrtle vinegar and finger lime.

 14 Lonsdale Street, Braddon